flythereddflagg/flythereddflagg.github.io/python_book/docs/09-Variables-and-Memory.md

   - `wtmcls` was the number of 'water molecules' in the compound
   - `hcpv` was the 'heat capacity value' for that compound

-  Now you don't need to understand what this does exactly but consider how much easier it would have been if the code had been written like this:
+  Now you don't need to understand all of this perfectly but consider how much easier to understand it would have been if the code had been written like this:

   ```python
   viscosity_value = a*compound_avg_val + b*h2o_molecules + c*heat_capacity + d